Kate Middleton Hair Color: How to Get Honey Bronde Look

 • The Salon: Kate is a long-time client of Richard Ward Hair & Metrospa in Chelsea, London.

-• The Dye: She reportedly prefers “organic” or vegetable-based lowlights (like Organic Colour Systems) to maintain hair health and avoid harsh chemicals.
+• The Dye: She reportedly prefers “organic” or vegetable-based lowlights (like Organic Colour Systems).
+This choice helps to maintain hair health.
+It also allows her to avoid harsh chemicals.

-• Maintenance: To keep the “Kate glow,” use a sulfate-free shampoo and a weekly gold-toned color-depositing mask (like Wella Color Fresh) to prevent the blonde bits from turning dull.
+• Maintenance: To keep the “Kate glow,” use a sulfate-free shampoo.
+Apply a weekly gold-toned color-depositing mask, like Wella Color Fresh.
+This will prevent the blonde bits from turning dull.

 Hair Care Products (shampoos or serums)